-There is no doubt that Cloud computing has leveled the playing field for startup businesses, but the serious advantages that using the cloud provides for “ordinary” established businesses is not always discussed.
+There is no doubt that Cloud computing has leveled the playing field for startup businesses, but the serious advantages that using the cloud provide for “ordinary” established businesses is not always discussed.

 Cost savings and access from anywhere are the biggest advantages to moving some of your business processes to the cloud.
 If, for instance, your business changes from a desktop small business accounting program to a cloud-based accounting application, you would no longer have to install desktop software (saving IT costs for installation, backups, etc.) and you can access your business accounts from anywhere, including from mobile devices (in fact, most small business accounting software vendors have moved to the cloud and no longer offer desktop software).

-There are some disadvantages to cloud computing too, of course, but if you haven’t starting using cloud storage and/or applications yet, make this the year that you at least investigate its potential.
+There are some disadvantages to cloud computing too, of course, but if you haven’t started using cloud storage and/or applications yet, make this the year that you at least investigate its potential.

 Attracting and retaining the right employees is one of the most important things you can do with your business.
 While hiring and training employees every other week might be business as usual for a fast-food restaurant, most successful businesses rely on hiring quality staff and keeping them for the long term.